Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Lattice embeddings of right-angled Artin groups

 \subsection{Lattice embeddings and measure equivalence}

-\begin{theo} Let $G$ be a non-cyclic right-angled Artin group with $|\Out(G)|<+\infty$, and let $H$ be a countable group with bounded torsion that is measure equivalent to $G$.
+\begin{theo} Let $G$ be a non-cyclic right-angled Artin group with $|\Out(G)|<+\infty$, and let $H$ be a countable group with bounded finite subgroups that is measure equivalent to $G$.
 Let $\mathfrak{H}$ be a locally compact second countable group, and let $\tau:H\to\mathfrak{H}$ be a lattice embedding.

 Then $\mathfrak{H}$ maps continuously with compact kernel to a totally disconnected locally compact group, and $\tau$ is cocompact. \end{theo}

 In the proof, we will make use of the extension of the notion of measure equivalence to unimodular locally compact second countable groups given by \cite[Definition~1.1]{BFS}.